Train as a carpenter - Earn while you learn

 Because the apprenticeship involves work based training that is designed around the needs of employers you gain real skills that are always in demand as well as nationally recognised qualifications.

-I'm currently working in Western Australia, and my application was processed much faster because I spent the time getting my NVQ qualifications and training as an apprentice.
+I'm currently working in Australia, and my VISA application was processed much faster because I spent the time getting my NVQ qualifications and training as an apprentice.
 They are internationally recognised qualifications that could land you a job abroad if you ever wanted to leave the UK and gain experience in another country.

 How much does a carpentry apprentice earn?